LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

     [workspace]
     app_key = YOUR_APP_ID_HERE
     ```
-7. Open and log in Refinitiv Workspace/Eikon application with your Workspace/Eikon credential.
+7. Open and log in Workspace application with your Workspace credential.
 8. In the current Anaconda Prompt, go to the project's notebook folder.
 Run the following command to start the classic Jupyter Notebook in the notebook folder.
     ```
     (plotly_chart) $>notebook>jupyter notebook